rill-js/forwarded-from/README.md

 </h1>

 <div align="center">
-  Safely handle the `X-Forwarded-For` header in [Rill](https://gitter.im/rill-js/rill).
+  Safely handle the `X-Forwarded-For` header in <a href="https://gitter.im/rill-js/rill">Rill</a>.

-  This middleware will update `ctx.req.ip` if a `X-Forwarded-For` header is present from a trusted ip.
+  This middleware will update "ctx.req.ip" if a "X-Forwarded-For" header is present from a trusted ip.
 </div>

 # Installation